Healthy People Wood County

 Healthy People Wood County (HPWC)

-is a partnership of residents, hospitals, nonprofits, businesses, public health officials, and schools, all aligning our energy to fight complex health problems together.
+is a partnership of residents, hospitals, nonprofits, businesses, public health officials, and schools, all working together to improve community health.
 Alone, none of us can overcome the challenges our communities face.
 Together, we can achieve progress.

 793